 1. Certain simple concepts involving Optimized Building (OB) were introduced.

-Recently, the characteristics that comprise OB have been further developed and now number nine.
+Recently, the characteristics that comprise OB have been further developed and now number ten.
 In what follows, each characteristic is briefly defined and exemplified.

-1. Common Date Environment (CDE): The CDE is the underlying cloud based, software that provides the structure within which data transactions are shared, securitized, and authorized by project team members.
+1. CDE (Common Data Environment) – The CDE is the underlying structure and backbone within which data transactions are shared, collaborated and authorized.

-1. Standardized Construction Assembly Modules (CAMs): Off-site manufactured modular assemblies offered in multiple formats and systems and can be utilized within multiple Optimized Building chassis.
+5. Standardized Construction Assembly Modules (CAMs) – Assembled elements, racks, panels, boxes, and systems that can be utilized within multiple modular building chassis.

-5. Standards, Templates, & Workflows (STWs): The key data structures which are required to support and enable large project teams to seamlessly create, access and authorize data with increased quality, speed, and scale.
+6. Standards, Templates, and Workflows (STWs) – The key data structures that allow multiple teams to work together seamlessly and with increased quality, speed, and scale.

-1. Defined Design Options (DDO): Optimized buildings will be sold with predetermined design options that provide the customer with sufficient aesthetic and operational flexibility while also dramatically improving the efficiency of the building workflow process.
+8. Defined Design Options – The buildings will be sold with predetermined design options that provide the customer with sufficient aesthetic and operational flexibility while also dramatically improving the efficiency of the building workflow process.

-1. Scalable Building Sales (SBS): Buildings are sold in volume, and construction adheres to standard predetermined manufacturing schedules.
+9. Scalable building sales – Buildings are sold in volume, and construction adheres to standard predetermined manufacturing schedules.

-1. Pre-Determined Start Dates (PSD): Building start dates are established by off-site manufacturing capacity to optimize labor and material coordination.
+10. Pre-Determined Start Dates – Building start dates are established by off-site manufacturing capacity to be able to maximize ability to coordinate labor and materials.

 “Higher Quality, Higher Performance” buildings with shorter delivery times and lower costs.”